yeokm1/pi-radio/README.md

 ## Radio stations

 Details on radio stations are kept in the `stations.txt` file.
 Majority of radio stations in Singapore are supported except for 88.3 Jia and Power 98 as I cannot find their online streams.
-You can modify `stations.txt` to include your own stations
+You can modify `stations.txt` to include your own stations.

 ## Start on boot